Every week, as time permits, I look at the lectionary readings for that week and try to interpret them in the context of the Age of Limits.

 The above comments are mostly to do with the United States and western Europe.
-Unfortunately, other parts of the world, particularly China and India, are less committed to making a change than even the United Sates, even though they now make a major contribution to the increase in greenhouse gas concentrations.
-Comparative fossil fuel consumption for the top three nations are: China 36%, USA 34%, India 30%.
+Unfortunately, other parts of the world, particularly China and India, are even less committed to making a change than the United Sates although they make a major contribution to the increase in greenhouse gas concentrations.
+(Comparative fossil fuel consumption for the top three nations are: China 36%, USA 34%, India 30%.)

 Increasingly, we will have more and more personal stories such as these.
 They could create a rapid change in perception.
 One of the commentators (staggering_god) at the reddit Collapse site likely has it right when he said,

 More and more, people are going to have stories.
 True stories about things that have happened to them, their families, or their friends.
 That’s what will ultimately persuade people–not models, projections, scientific experts, or charts.
 Like a lot of farmers today, it will start like, “I don’t say it’s climate change, but the growing season is out of whack–something’s gone wrong, and it’s nothing like I remember growing up.”

 Eventually, most people are going to have their climate stories.
 And probably the most important thing people can do is share their person stories of being affected by climate change.

 And then, like magic, everybody is going to rewrite the past.
 And suddenly we will all talk like were all believers all along.
 Even if you said you were a skeptic two years ago, it will be as if it was decades ago.
 Corporations will all come out pro-climate action.
 Politicians will tie it to our deep-rooted American values.
 Everybody is going to start paying lip service.
 It’s going to be on t-shirts, mugs, Top 40 radio hits.
 Everybody is going to feel warm and fuzzy inside because they were part of the movement, always with the “good guys,” always virtuous and moral and good.